luc-vocab/gc/gc2_specs/SLEEPTRACK2_PHASES.md

 * Move buttons closer to center of board, away from edges
 * Add vibrator motor circuit using the DRV2605L (SSOP package)
 * remove the bno055 circuit.
 I thought the main board needed it, but I think it's only needed on the auxiliary IMU board.
+* Keep the auxiliary IMU board as a detachable piece.
+Can that one be made smaller ?
+* Remove the bno055 breakout with all the test points.
+* Add a "host" board for this one, adding the pico connector, as well as an easy way to change the ADO level (I2C address selection).
+Maybe a resistor that can be soldered in one of two positions?: https://www.tindie.com/products/onehorse/wearable-bno055-nano-board/
 * See how small we can make the board.
 Ignore previous constraints about connector placement initially.
 * Does this need to stay a 4-layer board, or does moving to a 2-layer board provide any advantages ?